Deployment and hosting

 It's very easy to publish your squido website to AWS Amplify.

-1. Login here
+- Login here

-2. Select New App
+New App - Select

-4. Select the Git repository and authenticate.
+Host web app - Select the Git repository and authenticate.
 Eg: Github

-5. Select the Repository name and branch from the populated list(s)
+- Select the Repository name and branch from the populated list(s)

 version: 1